czbiohub-sf/GenoPrimer/README.md

 ## Inputs

-- A csv file containing minimumlly four columns (with the exact names) describing each gene/primer design:
+- A csv file containing minimumlly three columns (with the exact names):
+  - **ref**
-  - ref (The genome/build version, takes two possible values: ensembl_GRCh38_latest or NCBI_refseq_GRCh38.p14)
+      The genome/build version, takes two possible values: ensembl_GRCh38_latest or NCBI_refseq_GRCh38.p14
+  - **chr**
+      e.g. 2
-  - chr (e.g. 2)
+  - **coordinate**
-  - coordinate (Center position of the amplicon, in the form of coordinates on the chromosome, e.g. 45389323)
+      Center position of the amplicon, in the form of coordinates on the chromosome, e.g. 45389323

 ### [Helper script]
 If you only have gRNA sequences but not their cutsites coordinates in the genome or the Ensemble IDs,